AGENTS.md and SKILL.md examples: build a reusable agent toolbox

 Why skills scale: progressive disclosure

-A skill file isn’t meant to be loaded in one go.
-Put simply, a well-behaved skill loads in stages rather than dumping everything into the context window at once.
-The Agent Skills specification describes this as a three-stage progressive disclosure model, and tools that implement the spec can use it to keep skill loading practical at scale.
+A well-behaved skill loads in stages.
+The Agent Skills specification describes a three-stage progressive disclosure model that keeps the initial context small.
 The figures and stage names below reflect the spec at time of writing, so check the spec directly if you’re implementing against it:

 For the format itself, the Agent Skills specification is the place I’d start, and skills.sh is useful once you want to find examples to work from.